 Unlike some cities, Robinson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Robinson are a mix of both white- and blue-collar jobs.
 Overall, Robinson is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Robinson who work in sales jobs (13.47%), office and administrative support (13.34%), and management occupations (10.56%).
+There are especially a lot of people living in Robinson who work in sales jobs (14.98%), office and administrative support (12.79%), and teaching (10.05%).

-The citizens of Robinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.57% of adults in Robinson having a bachelor's degree or advanced degree.
+The education level of Robinson citizens is a little higher than the average for US cities and towns: 23.61% of adults in Robinson have at least a bachelor's degree.

 Robinson is a very ethnically-diverse city.
 The people who call Robinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Robinson residents report their race to be White, followed by Black or African-American.
 Robinson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.42% of the city’s residents.
-Important ancestries of people in Robinson include Irish, English, French , and Czech.
+People of Hispanic or Latino origin account for 14.77% of the city’s residents.
+Important ancestries of people in Robinson include German, Irish, English, Czech, and Italian.

 The most common language spoken in Robinson is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Polish.